Huang Che-ming

 Huang Che-ming (黃哲明; born 12 June 1972) is a Taiwanese football (soccer) manager and former player.
 He is the current head coach of both Taipower.

 Player career

 In 1990, after graduating from senior high school, he joined Taiwan Power Company F.C.
 (Taipower), in which he was one of the members achieving the club's ten consecutive league championships.
-In Taipower, he had played several different positions, from striker, midfielder, to center back.
+In Taipower, he had played in several different positions, from striker, midfielder, to center back.
 Nevertheless, his best position was center forward.
 He had been main goalscorer in the Chinese Taipei national football team and the futsal team.
 He retired from player career in 2004.

 Coaching career

-Huang had managed women's football team of Chung San Industrial and Commercial School.
+Huang managed women's football team of Chung San Industrial and Commercial School.
 Currently he is the head coach of Taipower From August to October 2025, he served as Chinese Taipei national team head coach.